jeffgrunewald/kitt/README.md

 Incoming messages are UPER-encoded binary payloads in either raw or hexadecimal format.
 Elixir structs or basic maps producing the necessary fields for a valid message are accepted for encoding.

+Kitt is named for the talking "smart car" character KITT from the 1980s American television series "Knight Rider".

 ### background
 Messages, data frames, and their component data elements are based on the